-Although less well-known compared to traditional MBA schools, many German schools are located in thriving economic centers where future prospects are high.
+Although less well-known compared with traditional MBA schools, many German schools are located in thriving economic centers where future prospects are high.

 Other indicators of this popularity growth include the affordable cost of studying and living in Germany, study experience, funding opportunities, and the German language.

 Here's eight reasons why you should consider an MBA in Germany:

 How much does an MBA in Germany cost?
 Tuition fees are often the biggest financial concern international students have to deal with and MBA courses are among the most expensive.
 Public higher education in Germany is offered for free, but the best German MBA schools are in private ownership and carry certain fees.